sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 ![FRR-BGP Unified Mgmt Framework](images/FRR-BGP-Unified-mgmt-frmwrk.png)

-1. Transformer common app owns the Open config data models related to BGP (which means no separate app module required for handling BGP open-config and augmented YANG objects).

-2. Provide annotations for required objects so that transformer core and common app will take care of handling them.
+1. Provide annotations for openconfig YANG to SONiC YANG objects mapping so that transformer and CVL will take care of processing the requests and updating the config DB.

-3. Provide transformer methods as per the annotations defined to take care of model specific logics and validations.
+2. Provide transformer methods as per the annotations defined to take care of model specific logics and validations.

-4. Define SONiC YANG and Redis ABNF schema for the supported Open Config BGP models & objects.
+3. Define SONiC YANG and Redis ABNF schema for the supported Open Config BGP models & objects.

-5. KLISH CLI and REST clients provide extensive BGP configurations and hence there should not be any need for BGP configurations via vtysh.
+4. KLISH CLI and REST clients provide extensive BGP configurations and hence there should not be any need for BGP configurations via vtysh.

-6. In bgpcfgd register for Redis DB events for the BGP and other related objects, so as to translate the Redis DB events to FRR-BGP CLI commands to configure FRR-BGP, similarly, separate config daemons can be present to configure individual features like OSPF, BFD..etc
+5. In frrcfgd register for Redis DB events for the BGP and other related objects, so as to translate the Redis DB events to FRR-BGP CLI commands to configure FRR-BGP, similarly, the config daemon could configure other features like OSPF, BFD, static route..etc

-7. Update /usr/share/sonic/templates/bgpd.conf.j2 template for new FRR-BGP configurations supported in SONiC which will be used by sonic-cfggen to generate /etc/frr/bgpd.conf file.
+6. Update /usr/local/sonic/frrcfgd/bgpd.conf.j2 template for new FRR-BGP configurations supported in SONiC which will be used by sonic-cfggen to generate /etc/frr/bgpd.conf file.

 ## 3.2 DB Changes
 Following section describes the changes to DB.